 Immunic, Inc. ("Immunic," "we," "us," "our" or the "Company") is a biotechnology company developing a clinical pipeline of selective oral immunology therapies focused on treating chronic inflammatory and autoimmune diseases.
 We are headquartered in New York City with our main operations in Gräfelfing near Munich, Germany.
-We had approximately 80 employees as of May 1, 2024 August 1, 2024.
+We had approximately 85 employees as of August 1, 2024 November 1, 2024.

 We are pursuing clinical development of orally administered, small molecule programs, each of which has unique features intended to directly address the unmet needs of patients with serious chronic inflammatory and autoimmune diseases.
-These include the vidofludimus calcium (IMU-838) program, which is in Phase 3 and Phase 2 clinical development for patients with relapsing and progressive multiple sclerosis ("MS"), respectively, and which has shown therapeutic activity in Phase 2 clinical trials in patients suffering from relapsing-remitting MS, progressive MS and moderate-to-severe ulcerative colitis ("UC"); the IMU-856 program, which is targeted to regenerate bowel epithelium and restore intestinal barrier function, which could potentially be applicable in numerous gastrointestinal diseases, such as celiac disease, inflammatory bowel disease ("IBD"), short bowel syndrome and irritable bowel syndrome with diarrhea; Graft-versus-Host-Disease; and the IMU-381 program, which is a next generation molecule being developed to specifically address the needs of gastrointestinal diseases.
+These include the vidofludimus calcium (IMU-838) program, which is in Phase 3 and Phase 2 clinical development for patients with relapsing and progressive multiple sclerosis ("MS"), respectively, and which has shown therapeutic activity in Phase 2 clinical trials in patients suffering from relapsing-remitting MS, progressive MS and moderate-to-severe ulcerative colitis ("UC"); the IMU-856 program, which is targeted to regenerate bowel epithelium and restore intestinal barrier function, which could potentially be applicable in numerous gastrointestinal diseases, such as celiac disease, inflammatory bowel disease ("IBD") and Graft-versus-Host-Disease; Graft-versus-Host-Disease ("GvHD"); and the IMU-381 program, which is a next generation molecule being developed to specifically address the needs of gastrointestinal diseases.